Costa Rica- National PES programme

 Environmental

 Forest-water link: Pagiola (no date, see below) suggests that at the time when the PES was established there was not enough information available about the links between forest and water.
 Although the majority of the literature reviewed around the world shows that forests tend to reduce water flows (with uncertainty about dry season flows), this seems to have been ignored when justifying some of the initiatives.
-For example, a study by CT Energia (in 2000) analyses six watersheds and concludes that there is a positive relation between forest cover and water flows.
-Those results have been challenged on the grounds that there was not enough data (very few observations per watershed), there was no control-data, and at least two of the watersheds showed a negative relation between forest cover and water flows. .
-Nevertheless the study was used as the basis for a formula to estimate the benefits from reforestation for hydroelectric projects (estimated between US$6-50/ha/year, with an average of US$20).
+For example, a study by CT Energia (2000) analyses six watersheds and concludes that there is a positive relation between forest cover and water flows.
+Those results have been challenged on the grounds there was not enough data (very few observations per watershed), there was no control data, and at least two of the watersheds showed a negative relation between forest cover and water flows. .
+Nevertheless, the study was used as the basis for a formula to estimate the benefits from reforestation for hydroelectric projects (estimated between US$6 andUS$50 per hectare per year, with an average of US$20).

 Another study by CRESEE (in 2001) concludes that forest cover increases water flows and quality.
 However, this study only looks at runoff, without examining other key hydrologic variables like evapotranspiration.
 Despite these limitations, the study was used to justify the ESPH environmentally-adjusted water fee (see separate case profile on ESPH).
-However, personal communications with representatives from FONAFIFO (Edgar Ortiz, 2005) indicate that in the light of recent hydrological evidence, FONAFIFO is not promoting the "increase in water flows" principle, but rather suggesting that the Forestry Law indicate that the protection of forests protects water resources and does not imply that water resources are increased.
+However, personal communications with representatives from FONAFIFO (Edgar Ortiz, 2005) indicate that in the light of recent hydrological evidence, FONAFIFO is not promoting the "increase in water flows" principle, but rather suggesting the Forestry Law indicate that the protection of forests protects water resources and does not imply that water resources are increased.

 Social

 Participation of the Poor.
-A study aboutpoverty impacts of the PES in Costa Rica (Ortiz et al, 2003) suggests that although the objectives of the Forestry Law initially declared that PES should be a way to strengthen livelihoods in rural areas, the actual PES program (especially protection) was not initially designed with a poverty-alleviation angle.
-Using focus groups and interviews, the study finds that most of the participants are relatively well off, and only 15% of them could fall below the poverty line.
-This is based on criteria such as use of family labour, dependence on agriculture for their livelihoods, declared profession as farmers, use of PES for family expenditure, residence on the farm, size of landholding less than 30 ha.
+A study aboutpoverty impacts of the PES in Costa Rica (Ortiz et al, 2003) suggests that although the objectives of the Forestry Law initially declared that PES should be a way to strengthen livelihoods in rural areas, the actual PES programme (especially protection) was not initially designed with a poverty-alleviation angle.
+Using focus groups and interviews, the study finds that most of the participants are relatively well off, and only 15 per cent of them could fall below the poverty line.
+This is based on criteria such as use of family labour, dependence on agriculture for their livelihoods, declared profession as farmers, use of PES for family expenditure, residence on the farm, size of landholding less than 30 hectares.
 However, this description puts them more into the "campesino" class and not necessarily poor.

 A study by Zbinden and Lee (2004) shows that on average, farms with PES are larger and dedicated to labour-extensive and land-intensive agricultural activities, compared to non-participants.
 This is confirmed by other studies, showing that larger properties are more likely to enter the PES, excluding small properties (Hope, Porras and Miranda, 2005).
 Zbinden and Lee say that on average participants in the PES are better educated, more likely to be urban-dwellers, had more income from (and were proportionally more reliant on) off-farm sources and enjoyed higher farm incomes than non-participants

 Mortgages and debt.
 There are some limitations to properties with mortgages.
 The only ones accepted are for conservation and the payment is made at the end of each year.
 This might restrict the participation of poorer groups who depend on bank loans for their activities.
 FONAFIFO has entered into some contracts with the National Bank and IDA that help overcome the restriction of properties with mortgage.
-On the other hand, a study by Zbinden and Lee (2004) shows that landowners with farm debts consider the guaranteed payments over the 5-year contract as an important variable in their decision to participate.
+On the other hand, a study by Zbinden and Lee (2004) shows that landowners with farm debts consider the guaranteed payments over the five-year contract as an important variable in their decision to participate.

 Employment.
-Ortiz et al (2003) find that PES conservation projects are mostly neutral in terms of generation of new jobs, especially if compared to other economic activities in marginal areas, but this is less true if the PES takes place in areas with agriculture potential.
+Ortiz et al. (2003) find that PES conservation projects are mostly neutral in terms of generation of new jobs, especially if compared to other economic activities in marginal areas, but this is less true if the PES takes place in areas with agriculture potential.

 Encouragement of smallholders.

 Information barriers.
 Zbinden and Lee (2004) show that providing information through meetings and technical advice has a significant impact when encouraging landowners to participate in the PES.
 Intermediaries and forest professionals should actively seek and advise potential forest owners who they think are likely to qualify.
-The lack of such advice is likely to result in less participation, as in the case of the Monteverde area, where small and medium-scale farmers do not access PES because they do not have enough information about it (Porras and Miranda, 2005).
+The lack of such advice is likely to result in less participation, as in the case of the Monteverde area, where small and medium scale farmers do not access PES because they do not have enough information about it (Porras and Miranda, 2005).

-Limitations from application requirements: i) a pplicants have to submit proof that they do not owe anything to the National Health System (CCSS) and proof that they have not received land from the Agrarian Development Institute (IDA).
+Limitations from application requirements: i) applicants have to submit proof that they do not owe anything to the National Health System (CCSS) and proof that they have not received land from the IDA.
 This has meant that many small and poor landowners were excluded from PES system.
-This is a strange limitation since it is difficult to see what the link is between environmental services and debts with the Health Service, but government regulations forbid people from receiving state-funds (which the PES are) if they are debtors to the state in other ways.ii)There is a minimum size required for the plots submitted to the programme (1 or 2 ha depending on the modality).
+This is a strange limitation since it is difficult to see what the link is between ES and debts with the Health Service, but government regulations forbid people from receiving state funds (which the PES are) if they are debtors to the state in other ways. ii) There is a minimum size required for the plots submitted to the programme (one or two hectares depending on the modality).

 Legislation Issues